In this guide, I will explain how to use the $currentDate operator in MongoDB.

 }

-Setting a Date or Timestamp Using the $currentDate Operator
+Setting Date or Timestamp Type in $currentDate Operator

 > db.cats.updateMany({}, {$currentDate: {"moreDetails.adoptionDate": {$type: "date"}}})